Saving water at Eden

 - Close monitoring

-With more than 850,000 visitors coming to Eden each year, and around 2 million plants to look after, we have to keep a close check on how much water we use.
+With some 1,000,000 visitors coming to Eden each year, and around two million plants to look after, we have to keep a close check on how much water we use.

 We reduce our water usage in a variety of ways, ranging from taps that turn themselves off through to using harvested rain and ground water to irrigate our plants.
 About two-thirds of our water needs are provided from water we collect on site.